LambdAurora/AurorasDecorations/README.md

 - Candles
   - Can now be put on walls.
   - Can now be put on ceilings as chandeliers.
+- Item Frames can be made invisible when using shears on them while they hold an item.
+  After the item is removed, the item frame will be visible again.
 - Lanterns
   - Can now be placed on top of leaves.
   - Wall Lantern